 This is a great basic cheesecake recipe that can be topped off any way you’d like.
 The possibilities are endless, from fruit toppings to chocolate or caramel.

-Be sure to save this amazing cheesecake recipe to your favorite Pinterest board for later.
+Be sure to save this Pressure Cooker New York Cheesecake recipe to your favorite Pinterest board for later.

 - 1/2 cup graham cracker crumbs